sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

             }
             ```

     * Create the ECN using the BTP CLI or CF CLI.
-Further details on using the the CLI's can be found at [Executing SAP HANA Cloud Tasks from the Command Line](hana-cloud-automation-cli).
+Further details on using the CLI's can be found at [Executing SAP HANA Cloud Tasks from the Command Line](hana-cloud-automation-cli).
 An example using the BTP CLI is shown below.

             ```Shell
             btp login --sso